Followers

 Clement of Alexandria (AD 150-215) believed that the writers of scripture practiced a "prophetic and venerable system of concealment."
 He explained: "For many reasons the scriptures conceal their meaning; primarily, with the aim of making us diligent and unresting in our study of the words of salvation and, secondly, because it is not in the province of all men to examine their meaning, lest they should receive hurt through a mistaken interpretation.”
 (Clement of Alexandria by R.B.
 Tollinton.
 1914.
 Volume II, p.
 302.)

-And what is the nature of this "prophetic and venerable system of concealment" of meaning in the Scriptures?
+What is the nature of this "prophetic and venerable system of concealment"?
 The rabbis believed that sacred mysteries were concealed by mystical symbols.
-I think of Rabbi Kaduri's pronouncements that Messiah had been revealed and His name is Yehoshua or Yeshua (Jesus).
+Rabbi Kaduri's pronouncements that the hidden Messiah had been revealed is an example.
+His name is Yehoshua or Yeshua (Jesus).
+Yeshua comes from the ancient royal and priestly name Yesu, found among Abraham's early Hebrew ancestors.

-Mark's Gospel seems to veil the Christ more than the other Evangelists.
-It is Mark's Gospel that tells us that Jesus' true identify was known in Tyre, not in Jerusalem.
+Mark seems to veil the Christ more than the other Evangelists.
+He tells us that Jesus' true identify was known in Tyre, not in Jerusalem.

-In other words, the king of Tyre and David were related.
-Their common ancestors were Horites, and as the Genesis genealogies indicate, the Horite Hebrew lineage can be traced back to Eden.
-The Horites believed that the Son of God would be born of their ruler-priest caste.
-They expected Him to come to visit them.
-This was fulfilled when Jesus, the Son of God, visited Tyre (Matt.
+The king of Tyre and David had common ancestors in the early Hebrew who believed that the Son of God would be born of a young woman of their ruler-priest caste.
+They expected Him to appear among them.
+This was fulfilled when Jesus visited Tyre (Matt.
 15:21-28; Mark 7: 24).
 Here the Markan mystery is revealed, for we are told that in Tyre Jesus "could not pass unrecognized."

-The early Hebrew believed that the Son of God would be born of a woman of their ruler-priest caste, that he would be conceived by divine overshadowing, that he would die and rise on the third day, and that He would be God incarnate.
+The early Hebrew (both Horites and Sethites)believed that the Son of God would be born of a woman of their ruler-priest caste, that he would be conceived by divine overshadowing, that he would die and rise on the third day, and that He would be God incarnate.
 They referred to the son as HR, which in ancient Egyptian means "Hidden One."